Brief history of the humble Scotch Egg

 Hearty New Year from Whyte and Brown

-January is the month for wholesome, order hearty comfort food – to warm you up in the cold weather and brighten up the short days.
-Join us for Winter Vegetable Soup with Poached Egg, for sale Chicken, prescription Sage & Onion Sausage with Creamy Mash, Chicken, Vegetable, Pancetta & Pearl Barley Casserole, or Pulled Ham Hock, Chicken & Leek Pie at our restaurant near Carnaby Street.
+January is the month for wholesome, hearty comfort food – to warm you up in the cold weather and brighten up the short days.
+Join us for Winter Vegetable Soup with Poached Egg, Chicken, Sage & Onion Sausage with Creamy Mash, Chicken, Vegetable, Pancetta & Pearl Barley Casserole, or Pulled Ham Hock, Chicken & Leek Pie at our restaurant near Carnaby Street.

 Who Turned On First – Carnaby Street, Regent St, or Oxford St?

 Regent Street began the tradition of lighting up for Christmas in 1954, followed by Oxford Street in 1959 (thanks Wikipedia).

 This year, the Regent Street Switch On will take place on Saturday 9th November at 7.15pm.